SCL-NUS/ppg-vascularage-ring/manuscript_data/fingertip_pulses/README.md

 # fingertip_pulses
-Individual pulse waveforms (width and amplitude normalized) used in CNN model, with age and participant ID as labels.

-1) Fingertip_all_waveforms.csv : All Fingertip-waveforms extracted (which means they passed the pre-processing and signal quality checks).
-These are only width-normalized (into 200 samples) but pulse amplitudes are not normalized.

-3) Fingertip_waveforms_split folder : Waveforms used for the training, validation, and test sets in the CNN model.
 The data were split within folds according to the 10-fold cross-validation scheme described in the Methods.
+Each fold-specific folder contains training, validation, and test sets used in the CNN model.

+Please note that,   370 waveforms were randomly selected from each sensor and used in ML analysis described in the paper.
+The fingertip source data (all waveforms extracted from each participant) can be accessed at: https://doi.org/10.17605/OSF.IO/7TZCG